-- i.
-Should the score remain unchanged after two deliveries, the umpire will call and signal "Third Ball".
+i.
+Should the score remain unchanged after two deliveries, the umpire will call "Third Ball".
 This call must be made prior to the commencement of the next delivery.
-On the next delivery, the score must change, or a dismissal will be recorded against the striker.
-Should the score be advanced in any way, or a dismissal occurs (including a mankad), the Third Ball count will restart from the commencement of the next delivery. - ii.
-In the event an umpire fails to call "Third Ball", it will be the responsibility of the fielding side to clarify the situation prior to the commencement of the next delivery.
-Should both the umpire and the fielding team fail to recognise the Third Ball situation, the next ball (the fourth ball) will then be called Third Ball if the score did not change from the delivery just completed. - iii.
+On the next delivery, the score must change or a dismissal will be recorded against the striker.
+Should the score be advanced in any way, or a dismissal occurs (including a Mankad), the Third Ball count will restart from the commencement of the next delivery.

+ii.
+In the event an umpire fails to call "Third Ball", it will be the responsibility of the captain of the fielding side to clarify the situation prior to the commencement of the next delivery.
+Should both the umpire and the fielding team fail to recognise the Third Ball situation, the following ball (the fourth ball) will then be called Third Ball if the score did not change from the delivery just completed.

+iii.
 Regardless of when they occur in a batting partnership (of four overs), if two consecutive deliveries are scoreless, the Third Ball rule will apply to the next delivery.
-However, the Third Ball rule will not carry over from one batting partnership to the next. - iv.
-After a call of "Third Ball", once the non-striker leaves their crease, they must run to the striker's crease, unless a Legside, Wide or a No-Ball is called or signalled by the umpire or the striker is dismissed.
-Note: The non-striker is not required to run at the instant that the ball is delivered by the bowler and their speed between batting creases can vary. - v.
-If the non-striker leaves their crease and then stops or attempts to return to their original crease, the umpire will automatically give the striker out "Third Ball".
-No appeal is required from the fielding team. - vi.
-If the non-striker makes no clear attempt to leave their crease and attempt a physical run, the umpire will give the striker out, "Third Ball". - vii.
-A non-striker can take evasive action from a delivery hit towards them by the striker without being given out "Third Ball".
-Depending on the severity of the evasive action, the umpire may allow the non-striker to recommence running towards the batter's crease or call an (automatic) Dead Ball and have the delivery replayed. - viii.
-Provided the non-striker complies with Rule 17H(iv) the onus will be on the fielding team to affect a run out.
+However, the Third Ball rule will not carry over from one batting partnership to the next.

+iv.
+After a call of "Third Ball", once the non-striker leaves their crease, unless a Legside, Wide or a No-Ball is bowled, or the striker is dismissed, they must run towards the striker's crease in a continuous motion.
+Note: The non-striker is not required to run at the instant that the ball is released by the bowler.

+v.
+If the non-striker stops and/or attempts to return to their original crease, the umpire will give the striker out, "Third Ball".

+vi.
+If the non-striker makes no clear attempt to make a physical run, the umpire will give the striker out, "Third Ball".

+vii.
+Provided the non-striker complies with 17H(iv) the onus will be on the fielding team to affect a run out.

+Notes:

-Notes: When a player is given out "Third Ball", the ball is dead.
-The dismissal is recorded against the striker.
-A striker cannot be given out "Third Ball" if the umpire does not call and signal "Third Ball" prior to the delivery.
+1. When a player is given out "Third Ball", the ball is dead.

+2. The dismissal is recorded against the striker.

+3. A striker can not be given out "Third Ball" if the umpire does not call "Third Ball" prior to the delivery.

-RULE 18 - INTERFERENCE [See Rule 17G]
+RULE 18.
+INTERFERENCE .
+[See Rule 17G]

 - A. Batters must not have their running path unfairly impeded.
 Batters are not to be given out and all runs will count if their running path has been unfairly impeded.
 The fielding team will be issued a warning for unfair play.
-A second occurrence may result in a 5 run penalty. - B. The fielder has right of way provided they are legitimately fielding the ball. - C. A player may not be guilty of obstruction if they do not move.
-This does not apply to a fielder who has moved from their initial fielding position, when the ball was bowled, into a stationary, different position to try to obstruct a batter's normal pathway back into their crease. - D. If the ball is bowled, then deliberately fielded prior to the batter having the opportunity to hit it, the fielding team will be penalised 5 runs for unfair play and the ball will be re-bowled. - E. The non-striker cannot impede the normal run up or follow through of a bowler.
+A second occurrence may result in a 5 run penalty. - B. The fielder has right of way provided they are legitimately fielding the ball. - C. A player may not be guilty of obstruction if they do not move. - D. If the ball is bowled, then deliberately fielded prior to the batter having the opportunity to hit the ball, the fielding team will be penalised 5 runs for unfair play and the ball will be re-bowled. - E. The non-striker can not impede the normal run up or follow through of a bowler.
 This will be deemed unfair play and the umpire will warn the non-striker to move.
 Refusal to heed the warning will result in a 5 run penalty.

-RULE 19 - MISCONDUCT
+RULE 19.
+MISCONDUCT